codykirkpatrick/rothman-qbasic/README.md

 I've had success with all of those options, but I prefer watching it slooooooowwwwly run on 486 and P1 machines, frankly.

+There are also some notes inside ROTHMAN.BAS, if you want to edit the source code.
+That's up to you.
+One thing I ask: even thought it is commented out with REM statements, please leave David's original contact information in the source code as it has existed for over 20 years, so that we can continue to honor his legacy.

-"Back in the day," Rothman actually had the code split into two separate programs, one to create the ratings and another to create the output list of ranked teams.
+Side note: "Back in the day," Rothman actually had the code split into two separate programs, one to create the ratings and another to create the output list of ranked teams.
 I suspect this was for efficiency, but I've never completely figured it out.
 A few years ago I decided to combine them into a single source code file, to make the overall process easier.
 That's what ROTHMAN.BAS is.

-There are also some notes inside ROTHMAN.BAS, if you want to edit the source code.
-That's up to you.
-One thing I ask: even thought it is commented out with REM statements, please leave David's original contact information in the source code as it has existed for over 20 years, so that we can continue to honor his legacy.
+I can provide his original, separate files if you want them; I might add them to the repository at some point.

 ## Step 2, you need the data for your league: